cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `preview_bucket_name` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

-  - The preview name of this R2 bucket used during `wrangler dev`.
+  - The preview name of this R2 bucket used during `wrangler dev --remote`.
+{{<Aside type="note">}}
+When using Wrangler in the default local development mode, files will be written to local storage instead of the preview or production bucket.
+{{</Aside>}}

 {{</definitions>}}